 Day 5 – The Eden Project & Megavissey

-Considering that we took this Cornwall holiday during February half term, the weather was incredibly good to us all week.
+Considering that we took this Cornwall road trip during February half term, the weather was incredibly good to us all week.
 We had perfect beach days and could enjoy being outdoors with the kids.
 At Sands Resort Hotel & Spa they have some excellent outdoor facilities including a maze, bouncy castles and play area.
 In the summer months there is also an outdoor pool at this hotel too.

 Day 6 – Cornish Seal Sanctuary

 We headed over to Gweek to find the Cornish Seal Sanctuary for our Breakfast with the Seals experience.
 It’s about a 30 minute drive from Porthleven, so it’s the perfect day trip for a family visiting Porthleven.
-We enjoyed a private tour of the seal sanctuary before getting the opportunity to feed the seals ourselves, which was such a huge hit with the girls.
-Then we got to refuel ourselves in the cafe before exploring the rest of the park including the otter trail and nature walk.
+We enjoyed a private tour of the Cornwall seal sanctuary before getting the opportunity to feed the seals ourselves, which was such a huge hit with the girls.
+Then we got to have breakfast ourselves in the cafe before exploring the rest of the park including the otter trail and nature walk.